-Meanwhile, some Christians are saying out loud that the modesty movement might be harmful to women.
+Meanwhile, some Christians are say modesty might be harmful to women.
 I'm reading what they have written and seeking God's heart so that I can learn from them.

 Since my name keeps popping up, may I speak in to this?